 Solanum muricatum 'Pepino Gold'

-Pepino Gold is a perennial plant, but it is often grown as an annual in colder climates.
+Pepino Gold is a perennial plant, but it is often grown as an annual in cooler climates.
 The plant can reach heights of 1-1.5 meters and has a bushy shape.
 The leaves are dark green, large, and oval, while its flowers are pale yellow, sometimes with purple spots.

 Pot diameter: 10.5 cm.
 Height including pot: approx. 15-30 cm (varies depending on the season).